FedeAi/locomotion-p0/README.md

     <img src="./images/sim.gif" alt="Global Trajectory" style="width:80%; height:auto;">
 </div><br>

 Mobile robotics has reached a huge turning point.
 Thanks to the development and improvment of parallel computation and deep learning, robots are now able to learn complex tasks such as walking, running and jumping.
-The applications are endless, such as: ispection, search-and-rescue missions, entertainment and even healthcare.
+The applications are endless, such as: inspection, search-and-rescue missions, entertainment and even healthcare.

 >**Tasks that were once considered impossible for robots are now within reach, and the possibilities are endless.
 It's just a matter of time before we see robots performing tasks that were once only possible in science fiction.**